 HTTPS is the end-to-end encryption on data on top of HTTP to prevent network sniffing (eavesdropping data packets).
-In this tutorial, we will cover four questions to have a better understanding of https.
-The questions are:
+In this tutorial, we will cover four pointers to have a better understanding of https.
+They are:

 The web application usually runs over IP network, which is vulnerable to network sniffing.
 The old HTTP transmits data packets in plain text and if the network is sniffed, the sniffer can see confidential information in the data packets such as the password or session tokens.
 Here are some examples on how a plain text could be sniffed.

 On public free wifi, a Wifi adapter in monitor mode would be able to capture all the ongoing packets to and from the wifi access point, regardless of its destination.
 If the traffic is transmitted over HTTP, the data sent over wifi is in plain text and the session token and password can be stolen.
 One famous example would be Firesheep, a Firefox plugin to sniff session token used in websites such as Facebook.
 This has made Facebook change its default protocol from HTTP to HTTPS

 Our network packets usually travel through switches and routers around the globe to reach the destination.
 Any one of them, if compromised, could expose our network traffic to the sniffer.
 Network tap is an example of a device used to sniff network traffic.

 Our Internet architecture relies on DNS for domain name and IP mapping and ARP for MAC address and IP mapping.
 None of the above is built with security in mind.
 Common attacks such as DNS cache poisoning or ARP poisoning could redirect your traffic for monitoring.

 All in all, the Internet architecture that we rely on for network transmission is very vulnerable to network sniffing.
 If we were to use HTTP, which transmits packets in plain text, no confidentiality could be guaranteed for our web application.
 Therefore, we need to use HTTPS as an end to end encryption to secure our network packets.